You are currently viewing Best Gate to Enter Masai Mara

 For Kenyan citizens and East African residents, the fees are lower.
 Adults pay between KES 1,500 and KES 3,000, depending on the season.
 Children (ages 9–17) pay between KES 300 and KES 500.
 Children under 8 years enter free.

-Which part of Masai Mara is best?
+Which part of the Masai Mara is best?

 The central Masai Mara (also known as the Mara Triangle) is considered the best for wildlife viewing.
 It offers expansive plains, excellent game sightings, and the chance to witness the Great Migration.
 For a more secluded experience, the northern Mara is quieter, while the southern Mara is ideal for scenic views and birdwatching.